 4. Have a conversation

-If you’re having frequent sex (especially if you’ve done anal), then talking about the bathroom shouldn’t be such a big deal.
+If you’re having frequent sex, talking about the bathroom shouldn’t be such a big deal.
 I know, it’s not the sexiest conversation, nor the most fun.
 Just telling your partner you feel uncomfortable or awkward can make a difference.
 You don’t have talk in detail – you can chat about this matter politely.
 Perhaps you laugh about it.
 The reality is, if your partner has had other relationships, they’re certainly aware that people (including women) poop.

 5. Confront your fears